bcgov/itvr/README.md

 Use a created superuser to login and view the api.

+### postgres
+To get into postgres in terminal docker-compose exec db psql -U postgres itvr

 #### MinIO

 You can view the contents of the bucket in MinIO by visiting `http://localhost:9001/login`.
 Use env variables `MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD` to login to the console.
 Default values are found in `minio.env`